tyrozz/covid19-tracker/README.md

 ```shell
 python manage.py migrate
 ```

-6. Run the server
+6. Run the server:
 ```shell
 python manage.py runserver 0.0.0.0:8000
 ```

-7. Git
+7. Git commands
 ```shell
 git init
 pre-commit install
 ```

 ## Getting Up and Running Locally With Docker

 You should have Docker and Docker Compose installed in your system.